friendofdog/se-docs/networking/ssh.md

 3. ecdsa
 4. ed25519

+If you use rsa, 4096 size is a good size for today.
+2048 might be max supported in Japan or with some older systems.

 ecdsa is quite common and is the best option for current applications. ed25519 is technically better but is not universally supported.

 Generating keys